 In the case of rental real estate activities in which an individual actively participates, up to \$25,000 of losses (and credits in a deduction-equivalent sense) from all such activities are allowed each year against portfolio income and salary and active business income of the taxpayer.
-Members subject to the rules described below will not be actively participating in the Company's rental real estate activities and, therefore, will not be able to deduct any Company Net Loss against their portfolio or active business income.
+Members subject to the rules described below will not be actively participating in the Company 's rental real estate activities and, therefore, will not be able to deduct any Company Net Loss against their portfolio or active business income.

-Certain taxpayers can deduct losses and credits from rental real estate activities against other income, such as salaries, interest, dividends, etc. A taxpayer qualifies for this exception to the passive loss rules described above if: (1) more than half of the personal services performed by the taxpayer in trades or businesses during a year are performed in real property trades or businesses in which the taxpayer materially participates; and (2) the taxpayer performs more than 750 hours of services during the year in real property trades or businesses in which the taxpayer materially participates.
+Certain taxpayers can deduct losses and credits from rental real estate activities against other income, such as salaries, interest, dividends, etc. A taxpayer qualifies for this exception to the passive loss rules described above if: (1) more than half of the personal services performed by the taxpayer in trades or businesses during a year are performed in real property trades or businesses in which the taxpayer materially participates; and (2) the taxpayer materially participates.
 In the case of a joint return, one spouse must satisfy both requirements.
 A real property trade or business is any real property development, redevelopment, construction, reconstruction, acquisition, conversion, rental, operation, management, leasing or brokerage trade or business.
 In determining whether a taxpayer performs more than half his personal services in real property trades or businesses, services performed as an employee are disregarded unless the employee is a more than 5% owner of the employer.

 Allocations of Company Tax Items.
 Net Income and Net Loss will be allocated as set forth in the Operating Agreement.
 Although such allocations are permitted under partnership law, the Code and Treasury Regulations require that such allocations satisfy certain requirements.
-Section 702 of the Code provides that, in determining income tax, a Member must take into income his or her "distributive share" of the Company's income, gain, loss, deduction or credit.
+Section 702 of the Code provides that, in determining income tax, a Member must take into income his or her "distributive share" of the Company 's income, gain, loss, deduction or credit.
 The Members may specially allocate their distributive shares of such profits and losses, thus redistributing tax liability, by provision in the Operating Agreement.
 However, the IRS will disregard such an allocation, and will determine a partner's distributive share in accordance with the partner's interest in the Company, if the allocation lacks "substantial economic effect."